-Who's Covered Under My Commercial Auto Policy?
+Who Is Covered Under My Commercial Auto Policy?

 Three Categories of Insureds

 Section II of the Business Auto Coverage Form outlines the persons or entities that qualify as insureds under commercial auto liability coverage.
-These parties are described in a paragraph entitled Who Is An Insured.
+These parties are described in a paragraph entitled "Who Is An Insured."
 They are divided into three categories:

-- You: You are an insured.
+- You: You are insured.
 "You" means the named insured, the person or company listed in the declarations.

 - Permissive Users: Anyone else who is driving a covered auto you own, hire or borrow with your permission is an insured.
-That is, if you allow someone to drive a vehicle you own, rent or borrow, the driver is an insured.
+That is, if you allow someone to drive a vehicle you own, rent, or borrow, the driver is an insured.
 Drivers in this category are often called permissive users.

 - Omnibus Insureds: Also an insured is anyone who is liable for your conduct or the conduct of a permissive user.
 Often referred to as the omnibus clause, this wording covers anyone who may be held legally responsible for an accident caused by a named insured or a permissive user.